cultureamp/react-elm-components/example/readme.md

   - [`index.jsx`](index.jsx) &mdash; This React code combines the emoji component and the Elm component.

   - [`Chat.elm`](Chat.elm) &mdash; This Elm code defines a simple chat room.

-For a gradual introduction to how it works, read about [The Elm Architecture](http://guide.elm-lang.org/architecture/) until you get to the section on websockets.
+The rest of the files are to get Elm and JSX and everything working together.
+You may want to reuse some details of this configuration in your own projects.

 ## Build Instructions